scriptituk/xfade-easing/README.md

 It also ports most xfade transitions and many [GL Transitions](#gl-transitions) for use in tandem with easing or alone.

 Usage involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
-Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and chained visual media, e.g. slideshows.
+Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and joined-up visual media sequences.

 This solution for eased transitions and GL Transitions requires no compilation or installation, just ffmpeg.
 However processing is distinctly slower than alternative solutions, especially for complex effects – see [Performance](#performance).